-The Emilia-Romagna region in northern Italy is one of the country's largest, comprising two historic areas into one gorgeous center of history and famous Italian foodstuffs.
-It is, in short, not to be overlooked.
+Emilia-Romagna in northern Italy is one of the country's largest regions, comprising two historic areas into one gorgeous center of history and famous for its contribution to Italian foods.
+It is surely a destination not to be overlooked.

-Italy isn't a huge country, but the Emilia-Romagna spans almost the entire width of the peninsula all by itself.
-It borders the Adriatic Sea in the east, and is only prevented by the narrow strip of Liguria from reaching the opposite coast.
+Italy isn't a huge country, but the Emilia-Romagna region spans almost the entire width of the peninsula all by itself.
+It borders the Adriatic Sea in the east and is only prevented by the narrow strip of Liguria from reaching the opposite coast.
 It's a primarily flat region, though the Apennine Mountains do run through it.
-Agriculture is the biggest part of the economy, which is saying something in a region that is home to the headquarters of Ferrari, Lamborghini, and Ducati.
+Agriculture is the largest contribution to the economy, which is impressive considering that the region is home to the headquarters of Ferrari, Lamborghini, and Ducati.

 Emilia-Romagna has three UNESCO sites, and the oldest continuously operating university in the world is in Bologna, the regional capital.
-Modena is the only place where true balsamic vinegar is made, Parma produces both prosciutto and parmigiano-reggiano cheese, and Bologna gave the world tortellini pasta and bolognese sauce.
+This region is also a popular food destination, for example, Modena is the only place where true balsamic vinegar is made, Parma produces both prosciutto and parmigiano-reggiano cheese, and Bologna gave the world tortellini pasta and bolognese sauce.
 It's a place where everyone eats well.

 Photo credits: GoneWithTheWind